Sirmilik National Park: Geography and climate

 The park consists of three separate land and marine components.
-These are Oliver Sound, located to the south of Pond Inlet, characterised by a long narrow fjord flanked by towering cliffs and glaciers, the plateau and river valleys of the Borden Peninsula and Baillarge Bay, and finally Bylot Island, characterised by its rough terrain with mountains, coastal lowlands, icefields and glaciers.
+These are Kangiqłuruluk (Oliver Sound), located to the south of Pond Inlet, characterised by a long narrow fjord flanked by towering cliffs and glaciers, the plateau and river valleys of the Borden Peninsula and Baillarge Bay, and finally Bylot Island, characterised by its rough terrain with mountains, coastal lowlands, glaciers, and ice fields.
 Hoodoos are unique eroded formations on Bylot Island and the Borden Peninsula.
-Evidence shows that the area was scoured by the Laurentide Ice Sheet, a massive sheet of ice that covered hundreds of thousands of square miles at least 20,000 years ago.
+Evidence shows that the area was scoured by the Laurentide ice sheet, a massive sheet of ice that covered hundreds of thousands of square miles at least 20,000 years ago.

 The Borden Peninsula extends north for 225 km and is 64 km – 169 km wide.
 The northern area, including the Hartz Mountains, are composed of flat, dissected rock rising to over 914 m above sea level.
 Admiralty Inlet forms a western border, with Elwin Inlet also to the west, while Navy Board Inlet forms a border to the east, separating the peninsula from Bylot Island.
 Navy Board Inlet's coastal cliffs rise to 457 m.

-Bylot Island lies off the northern end of Baffin Island and with an area of 11067 km2, it is ranked 71st largest island in the world and Canada's 17th largest island.
+Bylot Island lies off the northern end of Baffin Island and with an area of 11067 km2, it is ranked 70th largest island in the world and Canada's 17th largest island.
 It is also one of the largest uninhabited islands in the world.
-While there are no permanent settlements on this Canadian Arctic island, Inuit from Pond Inlet and elsewhere regularly travel to Bylot Island.
-An Inuit seasonal hunting camp is located southwest of Cape Graham Moore.
+While there are no permanent settlements on this island in the Arctic Archipelago, Inuit from Pond Inlet and elsewhere regularly travel to Bylot Island.
+An Inuit seasonal hunting camp is located southwest of Niaqunnguut (Cape Graham Moore).
 The Byam Martin Mountains extend from east to west across Bylot Island and are an extension of the Baffin Mountains which in turn form part of the Arctic Cordillera mountain system.
 The highest mountain in the range is Angilaaq Mountain, 1951 m, located near the island's centre.
 The Byam Martin Mountains are made up of Archean-Aphebian igneous crystalline rock and Proterozoic metasedimentary and metamorphic rock, such as gneiss.
 Sharp peaks and ridges, divided by deep glacier-filled valleys are typical features in the range and has been extensively modified by glacial erosion.
 Extensive glaciers dot the island including the Kaparoqtalik Glacier.
 Vertical cliffs along the coastline are made up of Precambrian dolomite.
 The island's north shore faces Lancaster Sound, a polar bear maternity den area, also noted for its high concentrations of marine wildlife.
 To the northeast of the park is Baffin Bay and to the south lies Pond Inlet and Eclipse Sound.

-In the north of Baffin Island, there is a polar maritime climate which means long, cold winters and short, cool summers.
-The spring does not end until mid-June and the warmest period is late July and early August, with average maximum temperatures of 10 °C. The coldest month is January as the average maximum temperatures of about −30 °C. Rainfall is relatively abundant, contributing to the flora seen in the park.
+In the north of Baffin Island, there is a which means long, cold winters and short, cool summers.
+The spring does not end until mid-June and the warmest period is late July and early August, with average maximum temperatures of 10 C. The coldest month is January as the average maximum temperatures of about −30 C. Rainfall is relatively abundant, contributing to the flora seen in the park.